selimslab/selimslab.github.io/_posts/in-progress/2020-1-1-summary.md

 tags: in-progress
 ---

+mark of strength is not to take yourself too seriously

+same actions -> same results
+Act different -> get different results

+goals for planning, systems for progress

+Modelin yerine daha iyi bir model koymak, zayıf bir parçayı güçlendirmek,

+To make it one bit better

+To prevent the worst

+Getting rid of the worst

+elite players train deliberately

+Don't mix work and leisure

+but make work playful

+important over urgent

+in the end, you are left with the adventures and good memories

+either fight or not, there is no middle

+ignore sunk costs

+in the long run, optimism is the best prevention for regret

+Doing is everything.
+Use your knowledge

 ## Pain
 What determines your success isn’t “What do you want to enjoy?”
  The question is, “What pain do you want to sustain?”